lawrence501/5e-cli/README.md

 - Change books such that they are modifiers on generic types of powers, eg. your sphere AoE powers are now lines with length of their diameter

 - Change crafting stones to be instant-use, but allow rollback (Shrines).
-Separate them into minor and major shrines, and put the minor ones instead of the gold-replacements for commons on the wondrous/attunement rolls.
-Those slots can only roll minor shrines, actual crafting table slot can roll any, but will give 2x minors
+Put them instead of the gold-replacements for commons on the wondrous/attunement rolls.
+Those slots give 1 shrine, actual crafting table slot gives 2.

 - Ban homebrew classes?
 Still allow homebrew subclasses?
 Harder for a subclass to spiral out of defined balance constraints.
 Loads of subclass + class options nowadays